 Ed Adair, another legalization advocate whose career began in the early 1970s, swore to campaign for legalization until weed was legal, everyone in prison for it was freed or until they turned 84.

-- I’m shure we forgot a lot of them?
-If you would like us to name a particular one let us know in the comments below
+- If you would like us to name a particular one let us know in the comments below